VineetKiragi/CMPE-257/Paper/paper.md

 Implemented a linear model using Euclidean distance and cosine similarity.
 To achieve this, first I created the embeddings of the data using Facebooks Infersent embeddings, which uses sematic embeddings of the data.
 The creation of embeddings is implemented in a single notebook in a single git commit with link Links to an external site.. using Euclidean Furthermore using the sentence embeddings created a unsupervised learning model is developed using Euclidean distance and cosine similarity which will figure out the sentence nearest to question in the context which in turn might contain similarity since all the question are from context.
 The unsupervised model is implemented in a single notebook in a single git commit with link.

-## Applying BERT Large Uncased Whole Word Masking with Squad Benchmarking (Devansh)
+## Applying BERT Large Uncased Whole Word Masking with Squad Benchmarking

 This technique uses an English language pre-trained model by employing masked language modeling (MLM) scheme.
 This model is not case-sensitive; and, it does not distinguish between `english` and `English`.